 New Tariffs

 We’ve all been hearing about the new tariffs.
 As you know, most electronics are manufactured outside of the US.
 This is also true of lenses.
-The vast majority of components we use in the machine vision industry are made in Asia and, to a lesser degree, in Europe.
+The vast majority of components we use in the machine vision industry are made in Asia and Europe.

 How will the new tariffs affect your purchases from Machine Vision Store?
 Though we’ve taken a few actions to mitigate and delay our exposure to the tariffs, the situation is generally beyond our control.
 The cost of purchasing and delivering electronic and optical components has increased.